aws/aws-advanced-jdbc-wrapper/README.md

 This can be verified in the tests; tests will not pass with checkstyle errors.

 ## Releases
-The `aws-advanced-wrapper-driver` has a regular monthly release cadence.
+The `aws-advanced-jdbc-wrapper` has a regular monthly release cadence.
 A new release will occur during the last week of each month.
 However, if there are no changes since the latest release, then a release will not occur.

 ## Aurora Engine Version Testing
 This driver is being tested against the following versions in the current test suite